 Finally, Figure 5 shows an example of the obtained dispersion corresponding to the five targets from a distance of 18cm, using 100 trajectories from the same starting point at x = 0 to the target.
 One can observe that, when the target is smaller, dispersion is reduced to increase the probability of reaching the target.
-In order to reduce dispersion, the motion is performed slower, as illustrated in Fig 4.
-However, for very small targets, the probability to miss the target is not null.
+In order to reduce dispersion, the motion is slowed down, as illustrated in Fig. 4A.
+However, even with very slow movements, the probability to miss small target is not zero.
 This means that, with our parameter settings, it is more optimal to pay the price of a few failed movements than to move slow enough to succeed at all times.
 There are even target sizes for which reaching may fail whatever the movement velocity [11].

 Reproduction of Fitts' law